 1.1.1 Requirement definition name.
 The SysML v2 specification shall provide the capability to model a requirement definition that can be used to constrain a solution.

 1.1.1 Requirement unique identifier.
-The definition of a requirement shall contain a unique identifier.
+The definition of a requirement shall contain a unique identifier

 1.1.2 Requirement attributes.
 The definition of a requirement shall contain the following optional attributes.
 (Note: this needs to be reconciled with other metadata and model element attributes that apply more generally)

-Status
+User identifier (conforms to a user specified naming and identifier production scheme)

+Status (baseline status, uncertainty status such as to be determined or to be resolved)

 Priority